 There is no real standardization of the breed because it is not regarded as a pure breed by most experts.
-The term Bully Kutta is more a useful term for a group of similar looking Alaunt Hounds in Pakistan and India.
+Similar to the modern term for “pitbull,” the term Bully Kutta is more a useful term for a group of similar looking Alaunt Hounds in Pakistan and India.

 Their coats are usually white with occasional markings, but some examples are black, grown, brindle, piebald, or fawn.
 Coats are short and do not shed.

 A Bully Kutta almost always has a black nose, but sometimes they can be pink.
 Many lack pigmentation around their mouths, or have patchy pigmentation.
 Their eyes are usually amber or golden and are set under heavy brows.

 With loose skin, drooping flews (upper lips) and occasional dewlaps (excess skin), they have earned the ‘very wrinkly dog’ title.
 Bully Kuttas have small ears that tuck back into their heads, presumably to limit damage from fighting other dogs and large animals.